Icelandic Clothing & Fashion Brands

 Reykjavik is a hip, fashionable city.

 What do people wear in Iceland?
-Is it all woollen sweaters and rubber boots?
+Is it all woolen sweaters and rubber boots?
 Or does the famed creativity of Icelanders extend to their clothing, as well as their design of said clothing?
 Read on and get to know the ins and outs of Icelandic clothing and fashion design.

-For many people, the phrase “Icelandic clothing” instantly brings to mind the iconic woollen sweater.
 From its humble beginnings as everyday wear for farmers huddling from the elements in the dark of winter, it has grown in stature and fame to become a defining piece of clothing for people of the island and beyond—stylish, rugged, and appropriate in almost any situation.

-But Iceland has a great deal more to offer than just the (admittedly lovely) woollen sweater.
+But Iceland has a great deal more to offer than just the (admittedly lovely) woolen sweater.
 Take a small glance beneath the surface—or, even better, a short stroll through downtown Reykjavík—and you will discover a variety of beautiful and inventive designs for every occasion.
 To assist you in navigating this wealth of riches, here is our list of Iceland’s 11 most notable design houses.

 KRON by KRONKRON